soumwadeep/SmartMedic/TASKS.md

 Exercising regularly helps to keep us fit and prevent diseases.
 A healthy and hygienic life helps to strengthen our body and make us immune to diseases; by adopting healthy practices are not just benefit individuals but the society as well.
 We need to spread awareness of hygienic practices.
 A healthy community helps a nation grow more robust.

-# Deep Dhar
-Creating The AI Powered Weavy ChatBot For Our Website.
-Code:
-// Write Here